Arellano-Jann/flights/README.md

 Get docker compose and then
 `make docker_compose_up`
-backend.localhost is the intended frontend for this project currently
+backend.localhost is the intended frontend for this project currently go to http://backend.localhost/backend/api/get_skiplagged_data/ to fill the data and get the API

 WRITE A SCRIPT TO BACKFILL IF DATA ISN'T FILLED YET